Incidental Medical Malpractice

 Many insurers that provide general liability insurance offer a coverage extension called incidental medical malpractice.
 This coverage is intended for companies that employ healthcare workers, but aren't in the business of providing healthcare services.

+Incidental medical malpractice insurance may be added to a general liability policy.
+It is often provided as part of an "extended coverage" endorsement.
 It covers claims arising from healthcare services that an employer provides on an incidental basis.
 Here is an example.

 Happy Havens is a private company that provides temporary shelter to people in need.
 The company employs a part-time nurse named Beth who treats minor injuries sustained by shelter residents.
-Beth counsels clients about health, and directs them to social programs that provide free medical care.
+Beth counsels clients about health and directs them to social programs that provide free medical care.
 She also provides first aid to any Happy Havens employees who are injured on the job.

 Happy Havens' business is sheltering the homeless, not providing healthcare services.
 Nevertheless, Happy Havens or Beth could be sued by someone who alleges he or she was injured as a result of healthcare services Beth provided or failed to provide.